saucelabs/sauce-docs/docs/testrunner-toolkit/configuration.md

 ```

 A setting of `10` would mean that up to 10 test suites would run concurrently.
 If you have more suites than that, any excess will simply be queued until it's their turn to run.

-The concurrency setting has no effect when the test environment is `--test-env docker` and only works when running tests in the Sauce cloud via `--test-env sauce`.
-The maximum concurrency that you can use is limited by your account settings.
+When running on Sauce cloud, the maximum concurrency that you can use is limited by your account settings.

 ## Set Different Screen Resolutions